PDN Impedance: Taming Resonances With Genetic Algorithm

 | 100 pF / 0201 | 2 | 120 mΩ | 200 pH | 1.13 GHz |

-The fitness (worst-case ratio) dropped from ~2.5 in generation 1 to ~0.85 by generation 150, and plateaued there.
-This tells us the GA found a near-optimal solution well before the 400-generation limit.
-Running 200 generations would have been sufficient for this board size.
+The fitness metric (worst-case ratio) started around 2.5 in the first generation.
+By generation 150, it had dropped to about 0.85 and pretty much stayed there.
+This tells you the GA found a near-optimal solution well before hitting the 400-generation limit.
+You could probably get away with running just 200 generations for a board this size and save some computation time.

 1. Plane Spacing Matters More Than You Think

-Reducing the plane-pair spacing from 0.2 mm to 0.1 mm roughly doubles the interplane capacitance ().
-This shifts the cavity resonances and can eliminate the need for 2-3 decoupling caps.
-If your stackup allows it, tight plane spacing is the cheapest PDN improvement.
+Cut your plane-pair spacing from 0.2 mm to 0.1 mm and you roughly double the interplane capacitance.
+Remember, — capacitance is inversely proportional to spacing.
+This shifts where your cavity resonances occur and can eliminate the need for two or three decoupling caps.
+If your stackup can handle tighter plane spacing, that's probably the cheapest PDN improvement you can make.
+Most engineers skip this optimization and regret it later when they're trying to squeeze in more caps.

 2. ESL Dominates Above 100 MHz